sergiovenicius/sergiovenicius.github.io/_posts/2024-04-04-someWaysToHandleTechnicalDebts.md

 **But… how to prioritize the technical debt in the roadmap?**

-As we can read in this article (https://www.infoq.com/articles/getting-tech-debt-on-roadmap/), in the process of determining how to prioritize and schedule engineering tasks, it's crucial to shift our focus from the specifics of what needs to be done, such as database upgrades, to understanding why these tasks are essential and linking them back to business objectives.
+As we can read in this article [Getting Tech Debt on Roadmap](https://www.infoq.com/articles/getting-tech-debt-on-roadmap/), in the process of determining how to prioritize and schedule engineering tasks, it's crucial to shift our focus from the specifics of what needs to be done, such as database upgrades, to understanding why these tasks are essential and linking them back to business objectives.
 For instance, an engineer might argue for a database upgrade because it's reaching its end of life.
 However, the urgency becomes clear when considering business implications, like a hosting provider's refusal to support an outdated database, threatening the continuity of the product.

 **Example:**